Caribbean professionals and scenes related to barbados 2025 election ai in Barbados

 5. AI Innovation Fund: Create a government-backed fund to support Barbadian AI startups, research projects, and pilot programmes, with a particular focus on applications relevant to small island developing states.

 Prime Minister Mottley has already demonstrated global leadership on issues like climate finance and debt restructuring for developing nations.
-Extending that leadership to AI and digital transformation would be a natural and impactful next step, one that could define Barbados' economic trajectory for the next generation.
+Extending that leadership to AI and digital transformation would be a natural next step, one that could define Barbados' economic trajectory for the next generation.

 What Bajans Can Do to Prepare for an AI-Driven Future